History

 During IOI 2024, Joel served as Rwanda's first Observer, facilitating key connections among African team leaders.
 His efforts formed the initial network that would later become central to PAIO's creation.
 He also brought together experienced global professionals to form the International Scientific Committee (ISC) and collaborated with the Rwanda Computing Olympiad Team to establish the Host Committee (HC) and Technical Committee (TC).

-The Rwanda Computing Olympiad initiative also benefited from the support of the Rwanda Math Olympiad team, particularly Arun Shanmugathan, who shared valuable organizational experience from the Pan African Mathematics Olympiad, helping shape the structure of PAIO.
+The Rwanda Computing Olympiad initiative also benefited from the guidance of advisors including Arun Shanmugathan, co-founder of the Rwanda Math Olympiad, who shared valuable organizational experience from the Pan African Mathematics Olympiad, helping shape the structure of PAIO, and José Esperazano, whose pioneering vision in advancing computer science education contributed to the foundation of the program.

 Connections from NAOI 2025